devlives/taskhuman_challenge/README.md

 #### Some Materials To Read

+For people not familiar with Airflow, here are some good references.

 a.
 Get started developing workflows with Apache Airflow [link](http://michal.karzynski.pl/blog/2017/03/19/developing-workflows-with-apache-airflow/)

 b.
 Airflow Docs are at [link](https://airflow.apache.org/)